antheas/llama.cpp/README.md

 cd /usr/local/gcc
 ./contrib/download_prerequisites

-# Here you can use screen*, this will take a while
+# Here you can use screen*, this will take a while (around 3 hours)
 mkdir build
 cd build
 sudo ../configure -enable-checking=release -enable-languages=c,c++